 The git status command allows you to view the current state of files and changes to your working directory and staging area.
-This lets you see which changes have been staged, and which haven’t, and also displays any files that are not being tracked by Git.
+This lets you see which changes have been staged and which haven’t and also displays any files that Git is not tracking.

-Git Status only shows you the information about the current state of your project, but if you try to get the information about committed project history then it will not show any information about that.
+Git Status only shows you information about the current state of your project, but if you try to get the information about committed project history, then it will not show any information about that.
 For that, you need to use the git log command.

 |Post On:||GIT Status Command|

 This git status command is a lifesaver for developers!
 It helps them keep track of our uncommitted changes and understand how our project files are being tracked.
 In this post, we’ll explore this amazing command in-depth and learn how to use it effectively to understand your file statuses.